peterkuma/mrr2c/README.md

 Time is expressed as Julian date.
 To calculate UNIX time (number of seconds since 1970-01-01 00:00), use the formula `(time - 2440587.5)*86400`.
+The epoch of the Julian date is not necessarily in UTC.
+Use the `time_zone` variable to determine the offset.

 Missing values are expressed as NaN in the floating point (float64) variables and 9223372036854775807 in the integer (int64) variables.